 Healthy Living After Childhood Cancer

 Survivors often wonder what steps they can take to live healthier after cancer.
-There is no one supplement or specific food you can eat to assure good health, but there are things you can do to live healthier, prevent other diseases, and find any subsequent cancers early.
+There is no one supplement or specific food you can eat to assure good health.
+There are things you can do to live healthier, prevent other diseases, and find any cancers early.

 Managing Your Healthcare

-It is also important to have a primary care provider who can manage other health concerns (for example blood pressure, diabetes, etc.) and provide preventive care and screening (for example: checking cholesterol levels, getting a flu shot, ordering a mammogram).
-While it is ideal for these providers to know what the other is doing, it doesn’t always happen.
-Being involved in your care helps to be sure you don’t miss things that are important for keeping you healthy.
-You are the Captain of your ship!
+A primary care provider can manage other health concerns (for example blood pressure, diabetes, etc.) and provide preventive care and screening (for example: checking cholesterol levels, getting a flu shot, ordering a mammogram).

 Are cancer survivors at increased risk of cancer?

 Some studies show that cancer survivors are more likely to develop another cancer when compared to someone who has never had cancer.
 This could be due to a treatment (certain types of chemotherapy or radiation therapy) you had.
 These are called secondary cancers, because they develop as a result of therapy.